20 Free & Fantastic Things to Do in the Greater Boston Area

 Little Harbor Beach is a great little uncrowded gem to visit during the summer months.
 You get to enjoy the same scenery, minus the hectic crowds.
 It’s an excellent place for birdwatchers and photography.
 The winter offers another spectacular, yet dramatically different landscape, complete with striking icy views.
 Located in Wareham, it is a great activity to combine with Great Neck Wildlife Refuge.

 Tip: Visit during the fall and winter months for complete solitude.

 4 historic cemeteries are accessible via the Freedom Trail alone: King’s Hill Burying Ground, Copp’s Hill Burying Ground, and Granary Burying Ground.
 All are very old and interesting, not to mention the final resting place of many prominent figures such as Samuel Adams, Paul Revere, signers of the Declaration of Independence and many other notable people of the era.

 Tip: Sign up for a free guided tour of The Freedom Trail.
 The tour guides will conveniently point out many of the prominent headstones and give detailed historical information.

 20. Harbor Walk

 Harbor Walk is a picturesque area of the city to grab a cup of coffee or tea and just stroll around.
-During your walk, you will experience great views of the magnificent architecture found all around the city.
+During your walk, you will take in the magnificent architecture found all around the city.
 There are several restaurants with outdoor seating if you want to dine while still enjoying the views.
 There are plenty of fantastic photography opportunities, so remember to pack the camera.
 The Walkway will eventually expand to include over 46 miles.

 Tip: Explore the Harbor Walk by bike!
-Many areas are great for biking.
 Check out the Harbor Walk website for additional details on routes.

 The following attractions offer free dates throughout the year